sCrypt-Inc/scryptTS-docs/docs/how-to-test-a-contract.md

 // call the method of current instance to apply the updates on chain const { tx: tx_i, atInputIndex } = await current.methods.incrementOnChain( {
-    // Since `counter.deploy` hasn't been called before, a fake UTXO of the contract should be passed in.
-    fromUTXO: getDummyUTXO(balance),

     // the `next` instance and its balance should be provided here
     next: {
       instance: nextInstance,